Table of content

 Misusing cleaning products is a more common mistake than you think.
 For example:

 - Using acids like lemon juice or vinegar to clean leather.

 - Ammonia or chlorine are often put in cleaning products, but our London experts warn you even small amounts can damage pretty much all types of upholstery.

-- Avoid applying strong chemicals on natural materials like cotton or silk.
+- Avoid applying strong chemicals to natural materials like cotton or silk.